St. John's vs. Xavier Predictions, College Basketball BetMGM Promo Codes, & Picks - December 20

 St. John's vs. Xavier Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 20

-Wednesday's contest between the St. John's Red Storm (7-3, 0-0 Big East) and Xavier Musketeers (6-5, 0-0 Big East) matching up at Carnesecca Arena has a projected final score of 75-74 (based on our computer prediction) in favor of St. John's, so it should be a tight matchup.
-The game will start at 7:00 PM ET on December 20.
+Wednesday's game between the St. John's Red Storm (7-3, 0-0 Big East) and Xavier Musketeers (6-5, 0-0 Big East) at Carnesecca Arena is expected to be a competitive matchup, as our computer prediction projects a final score of 75-74, with St. John's taking home the win.
+Game time is at 7:00 PM ET on December 20.

+Based on our computer prediction, Xavier is projected to cover the spread (6.5) versus St. John's.
+The two sides are expected to go under the 157.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!